KongGithubDev/KongGithubDev/README.md

 ## About

-I am a developer based in Kalasin, Thailand, with a profound passion for programming and network security.
+I am a developer based in Thailand, with a profound passion for programming and network security.
 My journey into technology began in childhood with a hand-me-down notebook from my sister, which sparked my curiosity in networking and eventually led me to software development.

 I strongly believe that starting early builds a solid foundation for the future.
 I am highly adaptable to new technologies, driven by a continuous goal to refine my skills, architect robust solutions, and ultimately grow into a professional developer.